Azure Active Directory Graph API

 Secured by permission scopes: Azure AD Graph API exposes permission scopes that enable secure access to Azure AD data using OAuth 2.0.
 It supports a variety of client app types, including:

 Azure AD Graph API enables many application scenarios.
 The following scenarios are the most common:

 - Line of Business (Single Tenant) Application: In this scenario, an enterprise developer works for an organization that has an Office 365 subscription.
-The developer is building a web application that interacts with Azure AD to perform tasks such assigning a license to a user.
-This task requires access to Azure AD Graph API, so the developer registers the single tenant application in Azure AD and configures read and write permissions for Azure AD Graph API.
-Then the application is configured to use either its own credentials or those of the currently sign-in user to acquire a token to call Azure AD Graph API.
+The developer is building a web application that interacts with Azure AD to perform tasks such as assigning a license to a user.
+This task requires access to the Azure AD Graph API, so the developer registers the single tenant application in Azure AD and configures read and write permissions for Azure AD Graph API.
+Then the application is configured to use either its own credentials or those of the currently sign-in user to acquire a token to call the Azure AD Graph API.